Anzá is Orosur’s flagship project.

 Exploration History

-The Anzá Project came under Orosur’s control in June 2014 upon the completion of a Plan of Arrangement between Orosur Mining and TSX.V listed Waymar Resources, that in effect merged the two companies.
+The Anzá Project came under Orosur’s control in June 2014 upon the completion of a Plan of Arrangement between Orosur Mining and TSX listed Waymar Resources, that in effect merged the two companies.

 Waymar had acquired the project some years before after being spun out from Continental Gold upon its decision to concentrate on the Buritica deposit in Colombia.